-As explicit objectives we define goals that the Commission explicitly mentions in its legislative proposal COM (2023a) or that are explicitly mentioned in other official documents of EU institutions and cited by the draft regulation.
-As such, the COM (2023a) mentions the following goals associated with the introduction of the DE and its infrastructure:
+As explicit objectives we define goals that the Commission explicitly mentions in its legislative proposal COM (2023a).
+As such, goals associated with the introduction of the DE and its infrastructure are:

-- G1: Provide a catalyst for innovation in payments, finance and commerce. - G2: Reduce the fragmentation of the Union retail payments market. - G3: Enhance efficiency of payment systems. - G4: Enhance resilience of payment systems. - Cf. COM (2023a, Recital 1). - G5: Preserve functioning of monetary and financial systems (by providing a monetary anchor that ensures consumer confidence in commercial bank money) - G6: Safeguard stability of monetary system in a digitalized economy. - Cf. COM (2023a, Recital 3) - G7: Ensure wide acceptance of the DE. - G8: Ensure and enhance financial inclusion.
+G1: Provide a catalyst for innovation in payments, finance and commerce.

+- G2: Reduce the fragmentation of the EU retail payments market.

+- G3: Enhance efficiency of payment systems.

+- G4: Enhance resilience of payment systems.

+- Cf. COM (2023a, Recital 1).

+G5: Preserve functioning of monetary and financial systems (by providing a monetary anchor that ensures consumer confidence in commercial bank money)

+G6: Safeguard stability of monetary system in a digitalized economy.

+existing infrastructure.
+For instance, ECB (2024A) describes "selecting providers that could potentially develop a digital euro platform and infrastructure" as one aim of the DE preparation phase 2023-2025.

+Cf. COM (2023a, Recital 3)

+G7: Ensure and enhance financial inclusion.

+G8: Ensure wide acceptance of the DE.

 Cf. COM (2023a, Recital 5).
-Note that the acceptance of the DE (G7) has two sides: acceptance by the payee as a valid discharge of a payment obligation and acceptance by the payer as a means of payment that is not inferior to cash or commercial bank money.
+Note that the acceptance of the DE (G8) has two sides: acceptance by the payee as a valid discharge of a payment obligation and acceptance by the payer as a means of payment that is not inferior to cash or commercial bank money.
 We interpret the phrase "wide acceptance in payments" in Recital 5 as encompassing both aspects.